mokshaproject/moksha/docs/main/tg2/docs/main/DownloadInstall.rst

 	$ easy_install -i http://www.turbogears.org/2.0/downloads/current/index tg.devtools

-A whole bunch of packages should download.
+All of turbogears, and all of it's dependencies should download and install themselves.
 (This may take a several min.)

 Validate the installation:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~